Undergraduate Program in

 COM 4905r.
 Directed Individual Study (1–3).
 (S/U grade only.)
 In this course, students select a topic of interest to pursue under supervision of a faculty member.
 It could be research/creative, pedagogy, service, or applied.
 Results in a final project, scope and type to be defined by student and faculty supervisor.
 May be repeated to a maximum of nine semester hours.

 COM 4941r.
 Application of Instructional Methods (0–3).
 (S/U grade only.)
 This course provides experience in methods and strategies of teaching communication concepts within the University context.
 Individually designed to accommodate student's background and objectives.
 May be repeated to a maximum of three semester hours; duplicate registration not allowed.

 COM 4945r.
 Communication Internship (1–12).
 (S/U grade only.)
 This course is a supervised internship.
 The credit is proportional to scope and significance of work and may not be applied to graduate degrees.
 The course is individually designed to accommodate student's background and objectives.
-May be repeated to a maximum of twelve semester hours.
+This course may be repeated to a maximum of twelve (12) semester hours.

 CRW 3753.
 Writing Florida (3).
 This course builds on the fundamental elements of fiction writing and helps students gain an overview of, and cultivate their own, aesthetically unique style that informs their fiction.
 Through workshops and revisions, students complete three written works set in Florida, either novel chapters or short stories.

 IDS 2292.
 Communication and Dance (3).
 This course focuses on three separate emphasis areas: (1) the individual; (2) partnerships, and; (3) groups and social settings.
 The communication concepts learned through dance in this course are also applied to other social situations and settings.